davidpn11/fp-workshop/packages/app/src/tasks/task5/challenge2.md

 **Challenge 1.c** - `(restaurant: Restaurant, range: Range) => Either<number[], number>`

 Now, using the `validateTotalEarnings` we will create a new method called `validateTotalEarningsRange`.
-This method run the `validateTotalEarnings` for each of the days added in the range, and it will return an Either.
+This method run the `validateTotalEarnings` for each of the days added in the range, and it will return an `Either`.

 - If all days are valid, return `right` with the combined `totalEarnings` of all the range
 - If any of days have invalid data, return `right` with a list of the days that have invalid `totalEarnings`